KlaybisAsllani/fantasy-strat-simul/README.md

-Simple game where Player and AIs build units typical of a fantasy genre and do battle for control of the 3x3 grid board.
-Made with the minimum version of Fabric.js.
-Still broken as of 3/8, will look at it again one day.
+Simple game where Player and AIs build units typical of a fantasy genre and do battle for control of a 3x3 grid board.
+Made with minimum Fabric.js.
+Still broken, will look at it again one day.